 The Aurora University Department of Communication offers two majors in the field of communication:

-In addition, the Department of Communication sponors a number of co-curricular activities for students pursuing careers in the field of communication and media studies (contact the appropriate person for information about joining any of these groups):
+In addition, the Department of Communication sponsors a number of co-curricular activities for students pursuing careers in the field of communication and media studies (contact the appropriate person for information about joining any of these groups):

 For more information about the communication program, contact us.